codlark/cls-docs/docs/Tutorial.md

         font-color: [if| [eq| [role] | werewolf ] | [dark-red] | black ]
         align: center, middle

 The `font` property sets the size and name of the font, and optionally the color of the font.
 For readability I've split the color out.
 The `align` property positions the text within its defined size.
-As for that `font-color`, it's our first look at briks and we're gonna take it inside out.
+As for that `font-color`, it's our first look at macros and we're gonna take it inside out.

     [role]